doombubbles/bg3-mods/Wiki/New-Items.md

 **Arcane Striker's Gloves** - When you make a melee weapon attack, gain Arcane Charge for 2 turns.
 When you make a melee spell attack, gain Arcane Synergy for 2 turns.
 Dropped from the Cloaker in the Gauntlet of Shar.

 **Gloves of the Arcane Warrior** - Most of the effects of Daredevil Gloves, Gloves of Battlemage's Power and Arcane Striker's Gloves.
-Combine using a "Practical Caster's Guide to Glove Making" found in the Sorcerous Vault.
+Combine using a "Elminster's Tailoring Notes" found in the Sorcerous Vault.

 **Gloves of Crossbowmanship** - You gain Proficiency with heavy and hand crossbows.
 In addition, your ranged weapon attacks deal an additional 2 damage.
 Sold by Grat the Trader.